Isaiahak/EECS-4413-Group-Project/README.md

 "# EECS-4413-Group-Project"
 # EECS-4413-Group-Project

-LATEST UPDATE:  The entire backend functionality and frontend is complete.
-In this current state, the application will fully work.

-IMPORTANT:      A TON of fields in the AuctionDB have been added.
-Please delete the auction and catalogue tables before starting
-                the catalogue service so Hibernate can correctly regenerate the table.
+LATEST UPDATE:  Added Shipping dates and prevent buyout/bid after auction clsoed

+IMPORTANT:      In order to prevent buyout/bid after auction is closed, we need to update the auctionDB when an auction closes.

 WHATS LEFT:     DEPLOY

-LATEST ISSUES:  The Live server throws a null exception when there are no auctions left in the catalogue, this does not hinder
-                the user experience but we will need to handle that.
-There has been little testing for user sign up, incorrect login, existing user upon signup, we need to make sure those functions are working correctly.
+LATEST ISSUES:  There has been little testing for user sign up, incorrect login, existing user upon signup, we need to make sure those
+                functions are working correctly.
 The Pub Sub implementation is pretty basic, but we might be too far gone now to make changes.
-Currently There is no generation of shipping dates in the app or the database, we will need to create those and handle them for expedited vs standard shipping

 SETUP (TEMPORARY)
 As of now the applications will not work from the github repo.